jdmonin/JSettlers2/doc/Database.md

         psql -d socdata --file jsettlers-upg-prep-postgres-owner.sql -v to=socuser

   Then, run the schema upgrade command.

+### Completing the upgrade:
+- The upgrade is technically complete once you've seen this output:
+  `DB schema upgrade was successful.
+Exiting now.`
+- Make a new DB backup or export its contents
+- The upgrade_schema command-line flag is not used during day-to-day operation of the server
+- Note: The schema version and upgrade history is kept in the db_version table

 ## Settings Table and Checking Info about the DB